 There has to be a clear structural source causing your discomfort before surgery should be considered.
-For example, if you have nonspecific lower back pain, Marina del Rey back surgery isn’t likely to be an option for you.
+For example, if you have nonspecific lower back pain, spine surgery in Orange, CA isn’t likely to be an option for you.

 Have You Considered All Possible Sources of the Pain?

 Consider your back pain from a different point of view.
 Go beyond the concept that there is something wrong and your doctor should be able to find it and fix it.
 Interdisciplinary pain management is the process of seeing your back pain beyond the traditional approach to pain relief, and this process includes:

 - Education to learn about your specific source of pain, including identification of risk factors and likely pain triggers

 - Physical conditioning to target muscle groups that support your spine

 - Psychological treatment to address factors like stress and anxiety that may be contributing to your back pain